icraf-indonesia/lumens-shiny/11_sciendo-simulate/helpfile/sciendo_simulate_quick_user_guide.md

 6.  **Weight of Evidence**: A list of DCF file containing weight of evidence of factor maps produced by SCIENDO Train.
 7.  **DINAMICA EGO Path (Optional)**: A custom path to the DINAMICA EGO directory installed on your PC if DINAMICA EGO is installed in a custom installation directory.
 The default path will be used if not specified, assuming the default DINAMICA EGO installation directory.

 > <font size="2">Before running the SCIENDO Simulate  module, ensure that you have downloaded and installed the DINAMICA EGO software.
 Dinamica EGO is a free and non-commercial platform for environmental modeling with outstanding possibilities for the design.
-You can download the latest version 8 [**here**](https://csr.ufmg.br/dinamica/dinamica-8/) but it still compatible with older version.
+You can download the version 6 or lower [**here**](https://csr.ufmg.br/dinamica/dinamica-6/) but it still compatible with older version.
 For further description, please visit the [DINAMICA EGO Documentation](https://dinamicaego.com/dokuwiki/doku.php?id=guidebook_start).</font>

 ## Using the SCIENDO Simulate Analysis Tool